openvinotoolkit/openvino/docs/articles_en/get-started/install-openvino/install-openvino-yum.rst

 #############

 Now that you've installed OpenVINO Runtime, you're ready to run your own machine learning applications!
-Learn more about how to integrate a model in OpenVINO applications by trying out the following ../../../learn-openvino/interactive-tutorials-python:
+Learn more about how to integrate a model in OpenVINO applications by trying out the following tutorials:

 * Try the `C++ Quick Start Example <../../../learn-openvino/openvino-samples/get-started-demos.html>`_ for step-by-step instructions on building and running a basic image classification C++ application.